-Flu and young children
+Flu and children

-The children’s flu vaccine is offered as a yearly nasal spray to young children to help protect them against flu.
+The children’s flu vaccine is offered as a yearly nasal spray to children to help protect them against flu.
 Flu can be a very unpleasant illness for children, with potentially serious complications, including bronchitis and pneumonia.

 At what age should children have the nasal spray flu vaccine?

-The vaccine is available free on the NHS for eligible children, including:
+The nasal spray flu vaccine is free on the NHS for:

-- Over the age of 6 months with a long-term health condition; Aged 2 and 3 years on 31 August 2020 (i.e. born between 1 September 2016 and 31 August 2018);
+- children aged 2 or 3 years on 31 August 2021 – born between 1 September 2017 and 31 August 2019

 The nasal spray vaccine contains gelatine which is made from pork.
 The gelatine used is a highly purified product and is essential for stabilising the vaccine.